Arthritis due to damage of joint cartilage and surrounding tissues becomes very common with aging.

 Toilet seat risers can make standing up easier and less uncomfortable for people who have painful osteoarthritis of the knees or hips, particularly if their muscles are weak.

-Other additional measures can help relieve pain.
+Other additional measures can help relieve pain and help people live with osteoarthritis.
 They include

 Cold may also be applied to reduce pain caused by temporary worsening in one joint.